Recommended: create virtual environment # python3 -m venv venv # . venv/bin/activate pip install vera

 Result manages the definitions of the data attributes (or characteristics, or fields) being tracked by the project.

 Parameter with a value: e.g. "Report #123 has a Temperature value of 15".
 Note that

-Result does not link to
+Result does not have a foreign key pointing to

 Event directly - this is a core distinction of the ERAV model.

 At a minimum,

 value_numeric fields - usually only one of which is set for a given